stfmarkov/project-finder/README.md

 - list - Lists all available projects.
 A project can be selected with "space" or "enter" keys to take additional actions

-- config ( Not implemented ) - Set home directory, add project directories, add projects to exclude in the listing and more
+- config - Set home directory, add project directories, add projects to exclude in the listing and more

+  - Can add additional directories to search for projects ( by popular demand )

+  - Set home directory - ( Not implemented )

+  - Add projects to exclude in the listing ( Not implemented )

 - find ( Not implemented ) - Directly find a project by alias